Corporate Positions on BPA

 “Although we successfully achieved a BPA free alternative for low-acid food such as beans, the canning industry has no suitable (in our opinion) can for high-acid food like tomatoes.
 After years of trying to realize one, Eden chose to move its canned tomatoes into amber glass jars to avoid BPA.
 In 2011 Eden moved a third of its tomatoes to amber glass, away from cans.
 The cans still have a baked on r-enamel.
 Due to the acids in tomato, the lining is epoxy based and does contain a minute amount of BPA.
 It is however in the 'non-detectable' range according to Eden's independent laboratory extraction tests.
 The test was based on a detection level of 5 ppb (parts per billion).
 Our goal is zero.

 "The inside of the twist caps [for the glass jars] has two coats of sealer between the food and the metal of the cap.
 The first applied coating has some BPA in it.
 The second protective sealant over the metal does not contain any, and isolates the first coating from contact with the jar's contents."

 General Mills Inc.

-(Maker of Cascadian Farm, Muir Glen and Progresso)
+(Maker of Cascadian Farm, Green Giant, Betty Crocker, Muir Glen and Progresso)

-In response to a Breast Cancer Fund written inquiry, we learned that General Mills has transitioned to can linings that do not use BPA in its organic Muir Glen tomato products.
+In response to Breast Cancer Fund written inquies, we learned that General Mills has transitioned to can linings that do not use BPA in its organic Muir Glen tomato products.
 The company will not, however, share with us what BPA alternative it is using.

-General Mills stated in a letter to the Breast Cancer Fund dated April 20, 2011:
+General Mills stated in a letters to the Breast Cancer Fund dated April 20, 2011 and August 27, 2013: